Federal court rules Trump's 10% global tariffs unlawful

 Here's what it means for you.

-This ruling could significantly alter the landscape of U.S. trade policy and international relations.
+The ruling could reshape US trade policy and international economic relations.

 What happened